page === 'home' && ( )

 Removing a few upper cabinet doors to create open shelving, or replacing solid doors with glass-insert doors, changes both the visual weight of the kitchen and the way the storage functions.

-Open shelving lightens a kitchen that feels boxed in by solid upper cabinets on all walls.
+Open shelving lightens a kitchen that feels enclosed by solid upper cabinets on all walls.
 It also puts frequently used items within reach without opening doors.
-The trade-off is visible organization requirements - open shelves show everything, so what is on them needs to look reasonable at all times.
+The trade-off is visible organization: open shelves show everything, so what is on them needs to be consistently orderly.

-Glass-insert doors provide a middle ground: items inside are visible, but the cabinet is still enclosed.
+Glass-insert doors provide a middle ground: items are visible but the cabinet is enclosed.
 This works well for displaying dishware, glassware, or ceramics that are attractive in their own right.
 Frosted or reeded glass provides visibility without fully exposing the cabinet interior.
-Pairing glass-front upper cabinets with under-cabinet lighting on the lower shelf creates a layered look that adds warmth to the whole kitchen.
+Pairing glass-front upper cabinets with under-cabinet lighting on the lower shelf creates a layered look that adds warmth across the whole kitchen.

-From an installation standpoint, glass inserts require removing the center panel from an existing door and fitting a glass lite in its place - standard work for a carpenter.
-Open shelving requires removing doors and typically cutting or finishing the cabinet interior to a presentable standard.
+From an installation standpoint, glass inserts require removing the center panel from an existing door and fitting a glass lite in its place, which is standard work for a carpenter.
+Open shelving requires removing doors and finishing the cabinet interior to a presentable standard.

 5. Interior Storage Organization

-The cabinet doors and exterior finishes are visible when guests are in your kitchen.
-The interior organization is what you interact with every single day.
-Improving how the inside of your cabinets works - without necessarily changing how they look from the outside - can make a kitchen significantly more functional.
+The cabinet exterior is what guests see.
+The interior is what you interact with every day.
+Improving how the inside of your cabinets works, without necessarily changing how they look from the outside, can make a kitchen significantly more functional.

 Pull-out drawer inserts for base cabinets.
-Standard base cabinet shelves require reaching to the back of a 24-inch deep cabinet to access anything stored there.
+Standard base cabinet shelves require reaching to the back of a 24-inch deep cabinet.
 Pull-out drawers bring everything to the front on demand.
 For pots, pans, and pantry storage, this is one of the most practically useful upgrades available.
 For a deeper look at storage planning across an entire kitchen, see our guide to kitchen storage solutions.

 Drawer dividers for utensil and cutlery storage.
-A wide drawer with a custom divider insert stores far more than the same drawer with a plastic organizer dropped in.
+A wide drawer with a custom divider insert stores far more than the same drawer with a dropped-in plastic organizer.

 Waste and recycling pull-outs.
-Integrating waste receptacles inside a base cabinet removes them from floor space and keeps the kitchen cleaner visually.
+Integrating waste receptacles inside a base cabinet removes them from floor space and keeps the kitchen visually cleaner.

 The right approach for your kitchen depends on the condition of what you currently have and what outcome you are trying to achieve.
-Some kitchens benefit most from a hardware and molding update.
+Some kitchens benefit most from hardware and molding.
 Others are better served by refacing or selective replacement.
 A full replacement makes sense when the layout needs to change, the boxes are damaged, or the kitchen is due for a comprehensive overhaul.

-Delta Remodels handles kitchen projects across the full range of scope on the North Shore.
+Delta - Bathroom and Kitchen Remodeling handles kitchen projects across the full range of scope on the North Shore, including Highland Park, Wilmette, Northbrook, and surrounding communities.
 Contact us for a consultation, or learn more about our kitchen remodeling services.

 Ready to Start Your Project?